engine-programming/engine-programming.github.io/content/_index.md

 These resources cover the basics broadly:

 * The [*Performance-Aware Programming* Series](https://www.computerenhance.com/p/welcome-to-the-performance-aware) by Casey Muratori teaches the essentials.
 It is currently in production, with a weekly release schedule.
 * [*Computer Systems: A Programmer's Perspective*](http://csapp.cs.cmu.edu/) by Randal E. Bryant and David R. O'Hallaron.
-It has a slightly broader scope.
-Although most engine programming is done on Windows, the book requires Linux for doing the labs.
+If Performance Aware doesn't yet cover a topic, you could look here to get started.

 The other resources listed below dive deeper into specific topics.